ContaoMonitoring/monitoring-scan-client-worker/README.md

 If you prefer to install it manually, download the latest release here: https://github.com/ContaoMonitoring/monitoring-scan-client-worker/releases

-After installation go to the system settings for defining, if auto update should be enabled.
+After installation go to the system settings for defining, if automatic execution of workers should be enabled.

 Tracker